Kildonan Co-ed Softball LeagueKILDONAN CO-ED FALL SLO-PITCH LEAGUE 2010

 · Bases set up at 65 feet, pitching 50 feet.
 The Pitching lane rule will be allowed (Pitcher may move back up to 65 feet as long as they use a legal delivery and arc.
 Bases are set up at Buhler Park ONLY

-· No alcohol in view of umpire on city diamonds, if team is caught, automatic forfeit.
-At Buhler Parks teams may drink in designated areas during game.
+· No alcohol on city diamonds, if team is caught, automatic forfeit.
+At Buhler Park teams may drink in designated areas during game.

 · Profanity rule- anyone using profanity loudly, or directed at an umpire or opposing team, will receive a team warning.
 If anyone from the offending team uses profanity during the rest of the game the batter up (or the next batter if offending team is in the field) is automatically out and does not bat.